Customer testimonials work. Why? Because they give credibility and confidence to the service or product you’re offering.

 4. What are the other benefits of using this service?

-This question gives the customer an opportunity to talk about other benefits they found most useful.
+This question allows the customer to talk about other benefits they found most useful.

 5. Would you recommend this service?
 If so, why?

-This is an important question because no-one will recommend a product or service unless they feel strongly about it.
+This is an essential question because no-one will recommend a product or service unless they feel strongly about it.
 Psychologically the customer’s integrity is at stake.

 However, a recommendation needs context, and that’s why the second question, “if so, why?” needs to be asked.